charlesll/Spectra.jl/docs/src/References.md

 Shuker, Reuben, and Robert Gammon.
 1970.
 “Raman-Scattering Selection-Rule Breaking and the Density of States in Amorphous Materials.”
 Physical Review Letters 25 (4): 222–25.

+Tarantola, A. (2005) Inverse problem theory and methods for model parameter estimation, 342 p.
+Society for Industrial and Applied Mathematics, Philadelphia, PA.

 Woltring, 1986, A FORTRAN package for generalized, cross-validatory spline smoothing and differentiation.
 Adv.
 Eng.
 Softw.
 8, 104-113.